 Students may not progress onto rotations unless a "C" or better is earned in each required course.
 Students are permitted to retake a pharmacy required course for a passing grade (2.0 GPA or "C") one time only.
 Students who do not obtain a 2.0 (or "C") in a pharmacy required course after two attempts will be dropped from the Pharm.D. program.

 All fourth-year pharmacy students are required to complete 40 weeks of experiential rotations (Pharmacy 285) prior to graduation.
 During these experiential rotations, students apply pharmaceutical principles related to diagnosis, treatment and patient care; monitor drug utilization and drug therapy and interact with patients, physicians, nurses and other health care providers.
 Due to regulations at many of the experiential sites, the college will complete a criminal background check and drug screen prior to admission into the professional program and again prior to entering the experiential year.
 Students who have a history of a felony are referred to the State Board of Pharmacy where they plan to practice pharmacy to determine if their record would prohibit licensure.
 Experiential sites have the right to refuse to accept a student for rotations based on the results of the criminal background check even if the history would not prohibit licensure as a pharmacist.
+Many of these sites also require that a copy of the background check is forwarded to them.
 Students who have positive drug screens and will be entering rotations will be referred to the Chemical Dependency Policy.

 Candidates for the Doctor of Pharmacy degree are required to be in residence in the College of Pharmacy and Health Sciences for at least the last 30 credit hours before becoming eligible for graduation.
 Credit earned by examination may not be counted toward fulfillment of the last 30 credit hours.